swfiua/gotu/docs/apersonalview.rst

 It really does describe a paradigm shift, although much of the book is highly relevent to a Big Bang Universe too.

-The book introduces the main characters involved in building models for Einstein's General Relativity.
+It introduces the main characters involved in building models for Einstein's General Relativity.
 There is a whole cast of characters.
 There was much discusion of different models.